trendwerk/sphynx/README.md

 ### Development tools

 **Gulp** - Sphynx uses the task manager “Gulp” to automatically compile Sass and to perform some other automated tasks.
+Gulp will start watching for changes automatically after you run `npm install` in your theme root.
 More info: http://gulpjs.com/

-To use Gulp, just use terminal to navigate to your theme root folder and type `gulp`.
-The first time you use Gulp on your project you should use the `npm install` command first.

 **NPM** - Sphynx uses Node Package manager to manage Node.js dependencies for Gulp.
 More info: https://www.npmjs.com/